Azazel-Aaru/tictactoe/README.md

 # tictactoe
-to design a tic tac toe game between two users
+#to design a tic tac toe game between two users
+print("Enter your name")